-This is a new fund for 2023/24 school year which relates to addressing the immediate need of feeding students and help reduce the challenges of rising food cost for families who need it most.
-For the 2023/24 year the District's allocation is \$420,850.
+This was a new fund last year which relates to addressing the immediate need of feeding students and help reduce the challenges of rising food cost for families who need it most.
+For the 2024/25 year the District's allocation is \$413,291.